Criminal Incident Reporting Policy and Procedure

-Empire State College is required by the Federal Higher Education Act and New York State Education Law to report specific criminal incidents, occurring on or surrounding College property and facilities.
+SUNY Empire State College (the College) is required by the Federal Higher Education Act and New York State Education Law to report specific criminal incidents, occurring on or surrounding College property and facilities.

 Incident Report: An incident report is an official report taken by an Empire State College employee documenting information about an incident as defined above.
 A police agency report may serve as an official incident report under this definition.

 In addition, the individual should immediately report the incident to the Office of Safety & Security at 518-580-2900 or ext.
 2900, who will inform additional college employees, as applicable.

-Crimes or incidents of a lesser nature including, but not limited to: property crimes, larceny and vandalism, are to be immediately reported to the Office of Safety & Security who will inform additional college employees, as applicable.
+Offenses or incidents of a lesser nature including, but not limited to: property crimes and larceny shall be immediately reported to the Office of Safety & Security who will inform additional college employees, as applicable.

-Incidents requiring medical attention should be reported to local emergency 911 officials.
+Incidents requiring medical attention should be reported to local police agency (911) center.
 In addition, the individual should immediately report the incident to the Office of Safety & Security at 518-580-2900 or ext.
 2900 who will inform additional college employees, as applicable.
 The Office of Safety and Security will complete an incident report.

 Identification of College Campus Security Authorities

 As required under, (34 CFR 668.46a), the College must designate certain personnel as “Campus Security Authorities” (CSA).
 A CSA must report to the Director of Safety and Security, any allegations of Clery Act crimes that are “made in good faith.”
 A CSA must report the statistic (i.e., “1 Robbery at Rochester”, or “1 Motor Vehicle Theft at Corning”, etc.) regardless of whether the victim wants to speak to the police.
 Anonymity of the victim and the accused can be preserved.
 The Office of Safety and Security, with assistance from the Office of Human Resources, provides training to CSA’s annually to notify them of their status and explain what is expected of them.